 Benefits to the public include healthier fisheries and ecosystems, fewer impacts of blooms on humans and the environment, and reductions in nuisance or harmful algae.
 PCMHAB is authorized as a national competitive research program within

 NOAA under HABHRCA.

-Field projects to develop methods of controlling HABs must comply with guidelines developed through the National Environmental Policy Act.
-A draft Programmatic Environmental Analysis (PEA) for the PCMHAB program is undergoing final response to public comment.
-It lays out the types of field research and demonstration projects that can be conducted through the PCMHAB program for the next five years.
+Field projects to develop methods of controlling HABs must comply with guidelines developed through the National Environmental Policy Act (NEPA).
+A Programmatic Environmental Assessment (PEA) lays out the types of field research and demonstration projects that can be conducted through the PCMHAB program for the next five years.
 The PEA also describes limitations, monitoring, and requirements associated with field demonstration.

 Funding announcements for PCMHAB, as well as

 NCCOS's other national competitive HAB